Related terms: cigarettes, tobacco use, secondhand smoke, quit smoking programs, smoking cessation

 You will live longer.
 American Heart Association statistics show that smokers who quit between the ages of 35 and 39 can add an average of 6 to 9 years to their lives.
-Older smokers who quit can add up to 4 years.

 Your sense of taste and smell will return.
 Smoking is linked to the inability to identify smells and to a reduced sense of taste.
-By quitting, you can slowly regain these senses.

 You will feel healthier and look better.
 Once you quit smoking, you will have more energy, you will be able to exercise longer, and your skin and teeth will look better.

 You will reduce your risk of developing other conditions.
 Smokers who quit are immediately reducing the risk of lung and throat cancer, asthma, COPD, cataracts, and gum disease, as well as cardiovascular disease.